69th Year! 69th Year!

 Gerry Freeman - drums

-Unfortunately, the Applejacks' star rose and fell within a few months.
-Their first release, 'Tell Me When' written by Les Reed and Geoff Stevens - who would become best known for his involvement with the New Vaudeville Band - found its way comfortably to #7 in March 1964.
-They had two further moderate hits including Lennon and McCartney's 'Like Dreamers Do' in Jun 1964 and 'Three Little Words' in October 1964, but nothing followed despite the use of material by the aforementioned Ray Davies.
+Recording 'Tell Me When' (1964) for Decca, their debut recording went top ten, peaking at #7 They had two further moderate hits including Lennon and McCartney's 'Like Dreamers Do' in Jun 1964 and 'Three Little Words' in October 1964, but nothing followed despite the use of material by the aforementioned Ray Davies.

 Megan Davies had played previously with the 'No Name Skiffle Group' playing a four-string skiffle guitar.